hove-io/navitia/documentation/slate/source/includes/welcome.md

 Go to the API  <https://api.navitia.io>

 The simpliest way is to use a web browser.
-Our humble opinion is that [firefox browser](http://www.getfirefox.com) and a json viewer extension like [JSONView](https://addons.mozilla.org/fr/firefox/addon/jsonview/) is a good setup.
+Our humble opinion is that [firefox browser](http://www.getfirefox.com) and a json viewer extension like [JSON Lite](https://addons.mozilla.org/fr/firefox/addon/json-lite/) is a good setup.

 Third step
 ---------------